Mithgol/fidorest/README.md

 * `SysOp` — full name of the system's operator.

 * `PublicKey` — path to the file containing ASCII-armored public key of the system as described [in RFC 4880](http://tools.ietf.org/html/rfc4880).
+   * If the path is relative, it is treated as relative to the directory of the FidoREST module.

 * `PrivateKey` — path to the file containing ASCII-armored private key of the system as described [in RFC 4880](http://tools.ietf.org/html/rfc4880).
+   * If the path is relative, it is treated as relative to the directory of the FidoREST module.
-The key's passphrase is expected to be blank because its use in FidoREST is automated.
+   * The key's passphrase is expected to be blank because its use in FidoREST is automated.

 * `AreasHPT` — path to the area configuration file of HPT.
 This setting is necessary for PhiDo to know where the echomail resides.
    * The configuration lines for echomail are expected to start with `EchoArea` (literally), then a whitespace-separated echotag (such as `Ru.FTN.Develop` for example), then a whitespace-separated full path (without the extensions) to the echomail files of the area, in that order.
 (A sequence of several whitespaces is also a supported separator.)
 The rest of the configuration line is also whitespace-separated from the path.